rotki/rotkicom.github.io/_posts/2019-12-30-year-in-review.md

 Release v1.0.4 contained multiple features and bug fixes.
 The most noteworthy feature of that release was the ability to [import data from cointracking.info](https://github.com/rotki/rotki/issues/498).
 That feature was requested by a premium subscriber and as such was prioritized.
 For a full list of changes take a look at the [changelog](https://github.com/rotki/rotki/releases/tag/v1.0.4).

-The most seminal event of October was of course our participation in Ethereum's [Devcon 5](https://devcon.org/) in Osaka Japan and the [talk](https://twitter.com/LefterisJP/status/1182203276936114176) we gave there regarding the problems of using centralized tools in order to do accounting for the world of decentralized finance.
+The most seminal event of October was of course our participation in Ethereum's [Devcon 5](https://devcon.org/) in Osaka, Japan and the [talk](https://twitter.com/LefterisJP/status/1182203276936114176) we gave there regarding the problems of using centralized tools in order to do accounting for the world of decentralized finance.
 You can find a recorded video of the talk [here](https://www.youtube.com/watch?v=hEwcDjjcUhk).

 <img class="post_image_not_set_size with_border" src="{{'/public/post6/devcon5_talk.jpg' | relative_url}}" />

-There was a lot of feedback from the talk and from our presence in the conference.
+There was a lot of feedback given to us after the talk and during our presence in the conference.
 The feedback and questions revolved around upcoming DeFi features but also ideas of monetization for the project.
 There were ample discussions about the direction Rotki is taking as an opensource application trying to monetize itself and we got many ideas on potential ways forward.

 Development also [continued](https://github.com/rotki/rotki/pulls?utf8=%E2%9C%93&q=is%3Apr+created%3A2019-10-01..2019-10-31+) albeit in a slower pace due to travelling to the other side of the world for the conference.